Music, Television and Film Drops Look Promising in 2018

 Black Lightning will come out of retirement and join CW’s roster of superheroes this upcoming Tuesday.
 Based on the DC comics by the same name, the scripted television superhero series will not only be the first black superhero to have his own show on the network but the second show frontlining a black family since Everybody Hates Chris’ cancellation in 2009.

 FX’s “Atlanta” Season 2

 Earn (Donald Glover) left us hopeful about he and Paper Boi’s success last season.
 The end of Atlanta Season One showed us a more responsible Earn being their financially for his girlfriend-ish/ baby mama Van (Zazie Beetz) and and finally getting the respect from his rapper cousin.
 The second season, titled “Atlanta Robbin” Season, will premiere on Mar.
 1 on FX.

 Showtimes’ “The Chi”

 Showtime’s The Chi, created by producer Lena Waithe (Masters of None) kicked off the first episode with a climatic story arc.
-Produced in collaboration with Common, the show follows the lives of a particular set of individuals living in a neighborhood on the South Side of Chicago.
+Produced in collaboration with Common, the show follows the lives of a particular set of individuals living in a fictionalized neighborhood on the South Side of Chicago.
 The first episode ignites many emotions including fear, joy and hope.
-The Chi captures both tragedy and community.
+The Chi captures both tragedy and love, a lot of great dramatic storytelling.
 The first season will have seven episodes.

 Walt Disney’s “A Wrinkle in Time”